panzerdp/dmitripavlutin.com/content/posts/068-swap-variables/index.md

 * `n ^ n = 0`: bitwise XOR performed on the same number is `0`
 * `n ^ 0 = n`: bitwise XOR performed on a number and zero is the same number

 These XOR properties can be used to swap variables.
-Let's see how to swap `a` and `b` variables using bitwise XOR operator:
+Let's see how to swap `a` and `b` variables:

 ```javascript{4-6}
 let a = 1;